Carina-P/hire-hens/README.md

 The site is designed to fit devices with screen widths from 320px and larger.
 * Navbar collapses into "hamburger" menu on smaller viewports.
 * Footer looks different in different viewport sizes.
-* Almost all of the pages differ between smaller and larger viewport.
-The informations placement differ slightly.
+* Almost all of the pages differ between smaller and larger viewport:
+    -

 ### Features Left to Implement
 - Sending an email when order is completed.